 1. Who’s Eligible to Apply for SSDI?

-Don’t want to waste time filing a SSDI claim if you’re not eligible?
+Don’t want to waste time filing a SSDI claim if you won’t qualify?
 We don’t blame you!
 If you answer “yes” to every question below, you likely meet all SSDI eligibility requirements:

-- Did you work full-time jobs for 5 in the last 10 years that took FICA taxes out of your paychecks?
-SSDI is a federal disability insurance program, and your FICA taxes pay that policy’s premiums.
-Once you stop working for five years (60 months) in a row, that coverage automatically lapses.
-Also, some employers don’t normally include FICA deductions in their payroll taxes.
-Unionized jobs (teachers, firemen), federal employees and service-industry workers (Realtors, bartenders) are usually exempt.
+- Did you work full time for 5 in the last 10 years while paying FICA taxes?
+SSDI is a federal disability insurance program, and your FICA taxes pay your policy premiums.
+Once you stop working for five years (60 months) in a row, that coverage automatically ends.
+Also, some employers don’t normally take out FICA payroll taxes.
+Union jobs (teachers, firemen), federal employees, and service industry workers (Realtors, bartenders) are often exempt.

-- Does your doctor say your condition won’t improve for at least one year — and that it stops you from working?
+- Does your doctor say your health won’t improve for at least one year — and that it makes you unable to work?
 Both these things must be true for your condition to fit the SSDI program’s definition of “disability.”
-So if you need to miss three months of work for total hip replacement surgery, you probably won’t qualify.
+So if you just need to miss three months of work for total hip replacement surgery, you won’t qualify.
 Terminal illnesses, almost without exception, should always count as a disability under SSDI program rules.

-- Did your doctor diagnose or treat your condition within the last 90 days?
+- Did your doctor diagnose or treat your condition during the last year?
 This isn’t a hard-and-fast requirement for Connecticut disability, but it definitely helps!
-Otherwise, your state’s Disability Determination Services (DDS) must confirm you’re truly too disabled to work at an independent medical exam.
+Otherwise, your state’s Disability Determination Services (DDS) must confirm you’re truly unable to work at an independent medical exam.

-- Are you currently at least 18, but younger than full retirement age?
-SSDI specifically provides benefits to Americans aged 18-retirement age.
-Once you reach your full retirement age (FRA) at 66 or 67, SSDI automatically converts into regular Social Security.
+- Are you currently at least 18, but younger than 67?
+SSDI specifically provides benefits to Americans not yet drawing Social Security benefits.
+Once you turn 67, SSDI automatically converts into regular Social Security.
+If you’re drawing early retirement you cannot get SSDI, and if you’re over 67, then you’re too old to qualify.

 If you can’t qualify for SSDI, then the SSI program’s Connecticut disability benefits may still be available to you.